kannans89/graphql-learning/11.Mutation/mutation.md

 ```

 To verify if the student object is created,since a student is created we can use the `studentById` query, you can also open the **students.json** file from **data** folder to verify the id.
 To use `studentById`  query do the following

-- edit schema as below
+- Edit the schema.graphql as given below

 ```javascript
 type Query {